eyob721/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

     -   a function that checks if a character is a digit (0 - 9).
 -   2-mul.c
     -   a function that multiplies two integers.
+-   3-print_numbers.c
+    -   a function that prints the numbers, from 0 to 9, followed by a new line.

 ## Optional